LoliGothick/mitama-cpp-result/docs/maybe/_APIs/and_then.md

 };
 ```

-Returns `nothing` if the option is `nothing`, otherwise calls `f` with the wrapped value and returns the result.
+Returns `nothing` if the option is `nothing`, otherwise invokes `f` with the wrapped value and returns the result.

 Some languages call this operation flatmap.